 The organizers are keen to engage in dialogue with a variety of stakeholders from different regions, with a focus on good practice in how to prevent or reconcile dissonant memories at both World Heritage sites and at those that are not.
 Different interpretations could also be presented, on the Site or on websites, allowing the visitor to have a personal opinion.
 The outcomes of this dialogue will inform the interpretation and presentation as an important dimension of the management of cultural or natural heritage sites.

-Jean-Louis Luxen, International Coalition of Sites of Conscience, Member of the Board of Trustees.
+Jean-Louis Luxen, Member of the Board of Trustees, International Coalition of Sites of Conscience.

-Deoksoon Kim, Preparatory office for International Centre for the Interpretation and Presentation of World Heritage Sites under the auspices of UNESCO
+Haeree Shim, Programme Chief, Preparatory office for International Centre for the Interpretation and Presentation of World Heritage Sites under the auspices of UNESCO(WHIPIC).